vsouza/awesome-ios/README.md

 * [AutoLayoutPlus](https://github.com/ruipfcosta/AutoLayoutPlus) - A bit of steroids for AutoLayout, powered by Swift. :large_orange_diamond:
 * [Neon](https://github.com/mamaral/Neon) - A powerful Swift programmatic UI layout framework. :large_orange_diamond:
 * [MisterFusion](https://github.com/szk-atmosphere/MisterFusion) - A Swift DSL for AutoLayout.
 It is the extremely clear, but concise syntax, in addition, can be used in both Swift and Objective-C.
+* [Swift Bond](https://github.com/SwiftBond/Bond) - Bond is a Swift binding framework that takes binding concepts to a whole new level.
+It's simple, powerful, type-safe and multi-paradigm - just like Swift.

 ### Logging
  * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) - A configurable and extensible Swift-based logging API that is simple, lightweight and performant. :large_orange_diamond: